5jt/dyalog-cookbook/manuscript/08-Testing.md

 ## Readability

-Reading and understanding APL code is more difficult than in other programming language due to the higher abstraction level and the power of APL’s primitives.
+Reading and understanding APL code is more difficult than in other programming languages due to the higher abstraction level and the power of APL’s primitives.
 However, as long as you have at least one example with correct arguments, it’s always possible to decipher the code.

 Things can become very nasty indeed if an application crashes because inappropriate data arrives at your function.
 However, before you can figure out whether the data is appropriate or not you need to understand the code – a chicken-egg problem.

-That’s when test cases can be very useful as well, because they demonstrate which data a function is expected to process.
+That’s when test cases can be very useful as well because they demonstrate which data a function is expected to process.
 It also emphasises why it is important to have test cases for all the different types of data (or parameters) a function is supposed to process.
 In this respect test cases should be exhaustive.

 ### Write better